Ota (wife of Arnulf of Carinthia): Marriage to Arnulf of Carinthia

-In 888, aged about sixteen, Ota married Arnulf of Carinthia, who was king of East Francia.
+In 888, aged about fourteen, Ota married Arnulf of Carinthia, who was king of East Francia.
 There is no evidence that Ota was crowned.
 If Ota was a Conradine, then the marriage was intended to win Arnulf support in Bavaria and Lorraine.

 For the first few years of their marriage, the couple had no children together.
 Arnulf thus asked at an imperial assembly held at Forcheim that his two illegitimate sons, Zwentibold and Ratold, born to different mothers, should be recognised as his heirs.
 Yet in 893 Ota gave birth to Arnulf's legitimate heir, Louis the Child.
 She was not, as is sometimes conjectured, the mother of Glismut, the wife of Conrad the Elder: Glismut was the mother of Conrad I of Germany, who was born c.
 890.

 Ota's name features in her husband's documents at the beginning and towards the end of his reign, when she intervened in privileges for the abbey of Kremsmünster and the monastery of Altötting, and for the Bishopric of Worms and the Bishopric of Freising.